ubirch/ubirch-testkit/README.md

  If you have a UBIRCH TestKit, you can head over to the [TestKit manual](TestKit.md) and follow the Quick Start for rapid UBIRCHING.

+### Prepare your device
+Before you start, you should get the latest firmware for your Pycom.
+ See the [Pycom documentation](https://docs.pycom.io/gettingstarted/installation/firmwaretool/) to learn how to do  a firmware update and [this manual](https://docs.pycom.io/gettingstarted/connection/gpy/) on how to assemble your device.

 ### Set up Environment
 1. Get Pymakr for *Atom* or *Visual Studio Code*
     - Download and install [**Atom**](https://atom.io) or [**Visual Studio Code**](https://code.visualstudio.com/download)